-Endpoints
+API Endpoints

-The ADC API V1 provides two primary endpoints for querying and retrieving AIRR-seq data.
+The ADC API is versioned with the version number (v1) as part of the base path for all endpoints.
+The ADC API provides a query endpoint for each of the primary, high-level objects in the AIRR Standard to retrieve AIRR-seq related data about that type of object.
 The repertoire endpoint allows querying upon any field in the Repertoire schema including study, subject, sample, cell processing, nucleic acid processing, sequencing run, raw sequencing files, and data processing information.
 Queries on the content of raw sequencing files is not support but is supported on file attributes such as name, type and read information.
-Queries on Rearrangements is provided by the rearrangement endpoint.
+Queries on other objects such as Rearrangement, Clone, Cell, CellExpression, CellReactivity, and Receptor, are provide respectively by the rearrangement, clone, cell, expression, reactivity, and receptor endpoints.

-The standard workflow to retrieve all of the data for an AIRR-seq study involves performing a query on the repertoire endpoint to retrieve the repertoires in the study, and one or more queries on the rearrangement endpoint to download the rearrangement data for each repertoire.
+The standard workflow to retrieve all of the data for an AIRR-seq study involves performing a query on the repertoire endpoint to retrieve the repertoires in the study, and one or more queries on the other object endpoints (e.g. rearrangement) to download the data of that type for each repertoire.
 The endpoints are designed so the API response can be saved directly into a file and be used by AIRR analysis tools, including the AIRR python and R reference libraries, without requiring modifications or transformation of the data.